SkylineCommunications/dataminer-docs/connector-help/connector_help/Emerson_Liebert_GXT3.md

 ## Usage

-Below, you can find more information about all the pages in the driver, followed by information about the pop-up pages.
+Below, you can find more information about all the pages in the connector, followed by information about the pop-up pages.

 ### General

 This page contains a quick overview of the device status.
-Several parameters can also be found on another page in the driver, sometimes accompanied by an extra write control.
+Several parameters can also be found on another page in the connector, sometimes accompanied by an extra write control.
 The latter are not mentioned here for the sake of conciseness.

 The main groups of parameters are: